 Almost all items purchased at an auction do not qualify for a tax receipt, as there is an exchange of value received by the auction winner.
-However, there are two exceptions to this rule.
+However, there are exceptions to this rule when one factors in Fair Market Value of the item.